cloftus96/Synthetic-Data-Generation/README.md

 - Error Code 3: Issue with .sqf file creation

 ## Necessary Installations
-Use these commands in the Python terminal to install required
+Use these commands in the Windows terminal to install required
 packages:

 ```windows